extremerobotics/OmniLRS/README.md

 - Remove `mode.bridge_name=foxy` if using ROS2-humble or SDG mode;
 - Remove `rendering=ray_tracing` to default to (very slow) path tracing.
 The renderer can be changed later in the GUI.

 If the environment argument is not given, the simulation will only include a ground plane.
-You can still choose between ROS2 and SDG as above.\
 Since this removes the Unix dependency from OmniLRS, this environment can be run under Windows:
 ```powershell
 $env:localappdata\ov\pkg\isaac_sim-2023.1.1\python.bat run_diablo.py mode=SDG rendering=ray_tracing
 ```